AB-846

 Summary

 Assembly Member Connolly's wildfire preparedness legislation establishes a framework for local agencies to conduct fire prevention activities while protecting endangered species.
-The measure creates a new process for cities, counties, and special districts to submit wildfire preparedness plans to the Department of Fish and Wildlife when working in designated fire hazard severity zones.
+The measure creates a process for cities, counties, and special districts to submit wildfire preparedness plans to the Department of Fish and Wildlife for areas designated as fire hazard severity zones.

-Under the proposed system, local agencies must detail their planned activities, timing, and potential impacts on threatened and endangered species.
-The Department has 90 days to review submitted plans and determine whether an incidental take permit is required or if other pathways exist for the proposed work.
-When permits are needed, the Department must process complete applications within 45 days.
-Approved permits remain valid for at least five years with the possibility of renewal.
+Under the new provisions, local agencies must include detailed information in their preparedness plans about proposed activities, timing, and potentially affected species.
+The Department must review submissions within 90 days to determine whether an incidental take permit is required or if activities qualify for other pathways like the California Vegetation Treatment Program.
+When permits are needed, the Department must process complete applications within 45 days, with permits valid for at least five years and eligible for renewal.

 Key Dates